tom-doerr/dspy_evolutionary_optimizer/README.md

 pip install -e .
 ```

+> **Note**: This package is still in development.
+We recommend installing in a virtual environment and pinning to specific versions as they become available.

-## Features
+## Features (Current and Planned)

+✅ **Implemented Features**
-- **Evolutionary Optimization**: Evolves prompts over generations to maximize a metric
+- Evolutionary Optimization: Evolves prompts over generations to maximize a metric
-- **Numeric Feedback**: Tracks and reports scores for each generation
+- Numeric Feedback: Tracks and reports scores for each generation
-- **Visualization**: Plot evolution history to see improvement over time
+- Visualization: Plot evolution history to see improvement over time
-- **Flexible Metrics**: Use any custom metric function for optimization
+- Flexible Metrics: Use any custom metric function for optimization

+🚧 **Planned Features**
+- More sophisticated mutation strategies
+- Better parallelization support
+- Enhanced visualization capabilities
+- Comprehensive documentation
+- Additional examples and tutorials

 ## Usage